nwops/puppet-debugger/README.md

 ## Installation
 `gem install puppet-repl`

+## Load path
+puppet-repl will load all functions from your basemodulepath and environmentpath.

+This means if you run `puppet module install puppetlabs-stdlib` and they will be available in the repl.

 ## Usage
 Puppet-repl will only parse and evaulate your code.
 It will not build a catalog and try to enforce the catalog.
 This has a few side affects.